 - Digestive conditions, including heartburn, excessive stomach acid, hiccups, diarrhea and constipation

 - Respiratory ailments, including sinusitis, common cold, seasonal allergies, asthma and bronchitis

 - Neurological and muscular conditions, including headaches, migraines, rheumatoid arthritis, sciatica, acute sprains, tennis elbow and neck/back pain

-- Toothaches, gingivitis, etc.
+- Toothaches, gum disease, etc.

-- Post-Chemotherapy conditions, including fatigue, pain, dry mouth and dry eyes
+- Post-chemotherapy conditions, including fatigue, pain, dry mouth and dry eyes

 How many treatments will I need?

 The number of treatments needed varies from person to person.
 For complex or chronic conditions, one or two treatments per week for several months may be recommended.
 For acute problems, fewer visits may be required.
 For health maintenance, four sessions a year may be all that is necessary.

 Are there any side effects to the treatment?

 As energy is redirected in the body, internal chemicals and hormones are stimulated and healing begins to take place.
 Occasionally, the original symptoms worsen for a few days, or other general changes in appetite, sleep, bowel or urination patterns, or emotional state may be triggered.
 These should not cause concern as they are simply indications that the acupuncture is starting to work.